Explorer¶

 or ?

-wildcard queries, *
+wildcard queries, where *

-matches zero or more arbitrary characters, ?
+matches 0 or more arbitrary characters, and ?

-matches one arbitrary character.
+matches 1 arbitrary character.

 Value: guanceyun